 - CSDI 370: Senior Seminar (1 credit hour)

 - CSDI 320: Communication Skills in the School-Age Years

 - CSDI 310: Clinical Methods is reserved for students who have achieved a minimum CSD grade-point average of 3.2, a minimum grade of B in CSDI 301 and CSDI 306, and who receive permission from the program coordinator.
 Students registered for CSDI 310 must complete 25 hours of guided and documented clinical observations, complete a federal criminal background check, present current CPR certification, and successfully complete other mandated pre-clinical requirements.

 - CSDI 355: Clinical Practicum (2 credit hours)

 - CSDI 355: Clinical Practicum is reserved for students who have completed CSDI 310: Clinical Methods and obtained a minimum grade of B and who receive permission from the program coordinator.

 Transfer students must meet the same requirements for admission to and completion of the CSD major.
 A minimum of 15 credit hours in the major must be taken at Saint Xavier University.

 Students are allowed to repeat a course once and may repeat only one course in the Program in Communication Sciences and Disorders.
 Grades of D and F do not count towards successful completion of the undergraduate program in CSD.

-All students who wish to complete a CSD minor must complete CSDI 204 and an additional 15 credit hours of CSD coursework with a grade of C or better.
-Students interested in a minor must meet with their academic advisor or an advisor in Records and Advising to plan a course of study, which will focus on basic human communication processes or communication development and disorders.
+All students who wish to complete a CSD minor must complete CSDI 204 and an additional 15 credit hours of CSD coursework with a minimum grade of C. Students interested in a minor must meet with an academic advisor in CSD to plan a course of study, which will focus on basic human communication processes or communication development and disorders.